mapbox/vector-tile-spec/3.0/README.md

 A feature MUST contain a `type` field as described in the Geometry Types section.

-A feature stores its attributes either in the `tags` field or the `attributes` field.
+A feature stores its attributes either in the `tags` field or in the `attributes` and `geometric_attributes` fields.
 Please see section 4.4 for the rules governing these fields.

 A feature MAY contain an `id` or `string_id` field, but MUST NOT contain both.
 If a feature has an `id` field, the value of the `id` SHOULD be unique among the features of the parent layer.
 If a feature has a `string_id` field, the value of the `string_id` SHOULD be unique among the features of the parent layer.
 Numeric values in the `string_id` are not considered to be the same values as an integer `id` value.
 A `string_id` that is empty is considered to be the same as not having a `string_id` field, therefore, a `string_id` MUST NOT be empty.